juergenweb/FrontendForms/README.md

 Inside the folder 'examples' you will find examples of the usage of validation rules inside the validationTypes.php.
 Take a look at these examples on how to write and add validation rules to your input fields.
-You can use as many validators for a field as you need.
+You can use as many validators to a field as you need.

 ## Customization of validation
-For each validator, there is a pre-defined error message inside the lang folder.
-This is ok for most cases, but sometimes you need to show another error message than the pre-defined one.
+For each validator rule exists an error message as a translatable string.
+This is ok for most cases, but sometimes you need to show another error message than the translated one.
 For these cases you can customize your error messages with 2 methods.

 Default error message:

-By default the error message uses label of the input field and prepends it before the error message.
+By default the error message uses the label of the input field and prepends it before the error message.

 ```php
 $field = new InputCheckbox('privacy')